Active Darcy's Law

-Here, we \correctText{have}{} studied the auxiliary contribution of collective bacterial motion on fluid transport through porous media.
+Here, we studied the auxiliary contribution of collective bacterial motion on fluid transport through porous media.
 Our results show that activity enhances transport of pressure-driven fluids, even in the limit of bacterial turbulence.
 The pressure gradient breaks the symmetry of disorderly active flows, which enhances the total transport properties.
-Optimal activity for maximizing the flux arises from competition between the characteristic active and porous length scales.
-By measuring the active contribution as a function of permeability, pressure gradient and activity, we discover an active version of Darcy's law. \correctText{}{Through $\act^*$, the active Darcy equation can be written as $\actdarcyV/\darcyV = 1 + \left(\lb/\actleng\right)^2/2 - \left(\lb/\actleng\right)^4$/4.}
+Optimal activity for maximising the flux arises from competition between the characteristic active and porous length scales.
+By measuring the active contribution as a function of permeability, pressure gradient and activity, we discover an active version of Darcy's law.
+While the presented results are of active fluids and porous media confined within 2D channels, simulations of larger systems with periodic boundary conditions on all sides (\movies{7}{8}) confirm the proposed active Darcy's law (\figSI{6}).
+Through $\act^*$, the active Darcy equation can be written as $\actdarcyV/\darcyV = 1 + \left(\lb/\actleng\right)^2/2 - \left(\lb/\actleng\right)^4$/4.

-This expands on recent work studying driven active fluids in empty channels~\cite{mackay2020darcy,walton2020pressure}\correctText{, showing the enhancing effect of active flows in complex geometries, and is consistent with previous work presenting activity as effectively}{ and previous description of activity} lowering the apparent viscosity~\cite{cates2008shearing,giomi2010sheared,saintillan2018rheology,loisy2018active,martinez2020combined} \correctText{}{to complex disordered environments}. \correctText{The}{While the} active Darcy's law presented here \correctText{is interpreted equally well as reducing the apparent viscosity, raising the effective permeability or augmenting the externally applied pressure gradient --- each interpretation being equally valid and amounting to the same increase in the Darcy velocity.}{could be interpreted as reducing the apparent viscosity, raising the effective permeability or augmenting the pressure gradient, none of these interpretations make clear the physical mechanism of weak pressure gradients biasing the local force densities $\sim \act/\lb$ within pores to point in the same direction, nor do they account for an optimal value for active auxiliary forcing when the active length scale is comparable to pore size.}
+This expands on recent work studying driven active fluids in empty channels~\cite{mackay2020darcy,walton2020pressure} and previous description of activity lowering the apparent viscosity~\cite{cates2008shearing,giomi2010sheared,saintillan2018rheology,loisy2018active,martinez2020combined} to complex disordered environments.
+While the active Darcy's law presented here could be interpreted as reducing the apparent viscosity, raising the effective permeability or augmenting the pressure gradient, none of these interpretations make clear the physical mechanism of weak pressure gradients biasing the local force densities $\sim \act/\lb$ within pores to point in the same direction, nor do they account for an optimal value for active auxiliary forcing when the active length scale is comparable to pore size.